irynabidylo/test_automation/README.md

 2) File "test_Asos" - example of a Test Case testing registration on web app Asos.com using pytest framework.

-3) File "Unittest_login" - example of a Test Case testing Italki web app login page using Unittest framework.
+3) File "test_Italki" - example of a Test Case testing Italki web app login page using Unittest framework.